Zolmeister/grunt-sails-linker/README.md

 # grunt-sails-linker

-> Autoinsert script tags (or other filebased tags) in an html file
+> Autoinsert script tags (or other filebased tags) in an html file.

 ## Getting started
 This plugin requires Grunt `~0.4.x` or `^1.0.0`.